Umeclidinium and vilanterol (Inhalation)

 Tell your doctor if you have ever had any unusual or allergic reaction to umeclidinium and vilanterol or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Use of umeclidinium and vilanterol combination is not recommended in children.
+Umeclidinium and vilanterol combination is not for use in the pediatric population.
 Safety and efficacy have not been established.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.